Tyntesfield: Visitor access

+Visitor access to Tyntesfield is via the B3128 road.
+The nearest train station is 2 mi away at Nailsea and Backwell.
+Bus services are available from Bristol.
+The grounds include six geocaching trails.

 In popular culture

 In 2002, after its purchase by the National Trust but before its opening to the public, the house and its contents were explored in the Oxford Films documentary, The Lost World of Tyntesfield, hosted by art historian Dan Cruickshank.
 The house was featured in the 2017 film Crooked House, an adaptation of the Agatha Christie novel of the same name starring Glenn Close, Terence Stamp, Max Irons and Christina Hendricks.
 It also featured in the BBC television series Sherlock in the episode "The Abominable Bride" and Doctor Who in the episode "Hide".